speechly/speechly/README.md

 [![npm version](https://badge.fury.io/js/%40speechly%2Fbrowser-client.svg)](https://badge.fury.io/js/%40speechly%2Fbrowser-client)
 [![License](http://img.shields.io/:license-mit-blue.svg)](LICENSE)

-This repository contains source code for the browser client for Speechly SLU API.
-Speechly allows you to easily build applications with voice-enabled UIs.
+This repository contains source code for the browser client for [Speechly](https://www.speechly.com/) SLU API.
+Speechly allows you to easily build applications with voice-enabled user interfaces for touch screen devices.

+NOTE: If you are using React, you should be using the [React client](https://github.com/speechly/react-client) instead.

 ## Usage